Overall Score 7.5 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings refer to the rating of protection given by a casing, against solids and liquids.
-The letters 'IP' are followed by two values The first value represents protection against solids say dust, while the second refers to resistance against liquids (sweat).
+Ingress protection ratings refer to the level of protection offered by a casing, against solids and liquids.
+The letters 'IP' are followed by two values The first value of the IP rating means protection against solids such as dust, followed by the one that refers to protection against liquids (water).

-Scoring IPX4, the Beats Studio Buds's rating is read as, the first number of X denotes that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-Compared to the Beats Studio Buds, Bowers & Wilkins PI7 have a rating of IP54 meaning that
+Having a value of IPX4, the Beats Studio Buds's rating for solids indicates that no data available to specify a protection rating, and the second value of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+In comparison to the Beats Studio Buds, Bowers & Wilkins PI7 have a rating of IP54 meaning that

 ingress of dust is not totally prevented but dust does not enter in harmful quantities to interfere with the correct operation or impair safety